wargame-engine/battle-forge/public/data/rules.md

 Units in cover are much less susceptible to enemy fire and gain bonuses depending on their level of cover.
 Players should agree on terrain types and 1 capacities before the game begins to avoid slowing the game down.
 ## Obstacles
-Any piece of terrain that is linear and may block movement such as a wall or hedge.
+An obstacle is any piece of terrain that is linear and may block movement such as a wall or hedge.
 Units only receive cover from an obstacle if the defending unit is within 2" of the obstacle and the majority of attacks from the attacking unit cross that obstacle.

 __Low Obstacles:__ Some rules may reference low obstacles.
 A low obstacle is one that is 1" or less in height.

 ## Cover
 Units in cover gain a bonus to their Save depending on the level of cover.
 ### Soft Cover
 Units in Soft Cover gain +1 to their Save rolls.
+Ex. vegetation, market stalls
 ### Hard Cover
 Units in Hard Cover gain +2 to their Save rolls.
+Ex.
+Jersey barrier, ruined walls
 ### Fortified Cover
-Units in Hard Cover gain +3 to their Save rolls.
+Units in Fortified Cover gain +3 to their Save rolls.
+Ex. bunker, trenches
 ### Negative Cover
 Units in Negative Cover suffer -1 to their Save rolls.
+Ex. in a moat

 ## Ground Types
 Certain sections of the table may be designated to have different movement effects such as the ones below.
 ### Difficult Ground